Skip to main content

 SQLite local development

-$"Data Source={Path.Combine(builder.Environment.ContentRootPath, "App_Data", "crestapps.db")}");
+$"Data Source={Path.Combine(builder.Environment.ContentRootPath, "App_Data", "crestapps.db")}")

 Create the schema during startup: